Polypterus endlicherii: Description

 Polypterus endlicheri are long, slender, fusiform fish.
-On average, adults grow to lengths between 24 and 30 inches with females typically growing larger than males.
+On average, adults grow to lengths between 24 and 30 in, with females typically growing larger than males.
 The maximum recorded weight was about 3.3 kg.
 P. endlicheri are some of the largest growing bichirs in the Polypteridae family with only Polypterus congicus, once believed to be a subspecies of P. endlicheri, growing larger.

 They predominantly possess a tannish yellow color with four to six striking black bands running vertically from the dorsal toward the ventral.
 These bands may become splotchy along the lateral and ventral sides.
 Black spots or vermiculation may be found on the head and fins.
 P. endlicheri have relatively flat heads with a mouth that does not extend past the anterior third of the head, and a lower jaw that projects slightly beyond the upper jaw.

 Polypterus are easily identified by the series of dorsal finlets that run along the top of the fish, replacing a true dorsal fin.
-P. endlicheri possesses between 11-14 dorsal finlets, the first of which starts 11-15 scales behind the occiput.
+P. endlicheri possesses between 11 and 14 dorsal finlets, the first of which starts 11–15 scales behind the occiput.
 Each finlet consists of a single bifid spine along with five to nine articulated rays which protrude horizontally from the spine.
-Connected to the dorsal finlets is a large, rounded caudal fin containing 18-21 rays.
+Connected to the dorsal finlets is a large, rounded caudal fin containing 18–21 rays.
 Internally, the caudal has a slightly asymmetrical heterocercal structure though, externally, the tail often appears diphycercal.

-The anal fin has 15-18 rays and is distinctly separate from the caudal, but is used in correlation with the caudal while swimming.
-The anal fin can also be used to sex P. endlicheri as males possess a thickened anal fin relative to females, as well as an enlarged scaly fold at the base of the fin.
-The pelvic fins are situated toward the posterior end of the fish near the anal fin.
-Each pelvic fin contains 13-16 rays.
+The anal fin has 15–18 rays and is distinctly separate from the caudal, but is used in correlation with the caudal while swimming.
+The anal fin can also be used to sex P. endlicheri, as males possess a thicker anal fin than females, as well as an enlarged scaly fold at the base of the fin.
+The pelvic fins are toward the posterior end of the fish near the anal fin.
+Each pelvic fin contains 13–16 rays.

-The pectoral fins have 40-45 rays and are fairly large and fanlike, extending just to or beyond the vertical of the first dorsal spine.
-These paddle-like pectorals allow the fish to “walk” along the bottom of their environment and even across short distances on land.
+The pectoral fins have 40–45 rays and are fairly large and fanlike, extending just to or beyond the vertical of the first dorsal spine.
+These paddle-like pectorals allow the fish to "walk" along the bottom of their environment and even across short distances on land.
 P. endlicheri are covered in smooth ganoid scales.
-Roughly 50-58 scales run longitudinally down the length of the body and 42-46 run around the circumference of the body.
+Roughly 50–58 scales run longitudinally down the length of the body and 42–46 run around the circumference of the body.